nycmeshnet/nycmesh.net/content/brooklyn-connectivity.md

 ---
-title: "Brooklyn Connectivity Update 10/17"
+title: "Brooklyn Connectivity Update 2018-10-25"
 ---

-We've upgraded the connection from 1340 today.
-It might still be a bit slow but we're working on improving its speed further in coming days.
+A failed update has caused downtime at the major hub node in Brooklyn.
+We are working on this and will update this message when it is working again.
 Please sign into the [#1340-alerts](https://nycmesh.slack.com/messages/CBK1FR63A/) channel on slack to receive updates.

 As always, if you are experiencing issues with your connection, you can: